hdlguy/kria_ubuntu/petalinux/readme.md

 ![KV260 mode resistors](./mode_resistors.png)

 ### Trick Kria u-boot to reboot from SD card
-This can be used to boot from the SD card on a KV260 board with the resistors still set to QSPI32 and the default Xilinx bootloader.
+This can be used to boot from the SD card on a KV260 board with the resistors still set to QSPI32 and the default Kria KV260 bootloader.
+First the default bootcmd variable is saved as oldbootcmd.
+Then a new sdbootcmd variable is created that writes 0xE (SD1 3.0) to the alt-boot field of the boot control register and then asserts the alt-boot bit (See the TRM).
+Then bootcmd is set to run the sdbootcmd.
+The new environment settings are saved and a boot command is issued.
+From now on u-boot will run but then force a reboot directly from the SD card on the KV260.

     setenv oldbootcmd 'setenv model $board_name; setexpr model gsub ".*${k24_starter}.*" starter; setexpr model gsub ".*${k26_starter}.*" starter; if test ${model} = "starter"; then run som_cc_boot; else run som_bootmenu; fi # Boot menu' setenv sdbootcmd 'mw.l 00ff5e0200 0000e100 1; mw.l 00ff5e0218 00000010 1'